yegor256/blog/_posts/2014/nov/2014-11-20-seven-virtues-of-good-object.md

 There are two practical reasons for this.
 First, an object working without a contract is impossible to mock in a unit test.
-Second, a contractless object is impossible to extend via [decoration](https://en.wikipedia.org/wiki/Decorator_pattern).
+Second, a contract-less object is impossible to extend via [decoration](https://en.wikipedia.org/wiki/Decorator_pattern).

 ## 3. He Is Unique